m-hahn/c-rasp/README.md

 The interpreter will print `True` or `False` to the command line, depending on whether the last position of the final expression evaluated to true or not.
 We interpret this as the program accepting the input tokens.

 You can also save a trace of the intermediate results in a file.
-Specify `--tracing html` or `--tracing txt` to save the trace in a HTML file containing a table or a plain text file, and specify the filename with the `--trace-file` option.
+Specify `-t filename.txt` to save the trace in a plain text file or `-t filename.html` to save it in an HTML table that you can inspect with a browser.
 The trace file will show the list of variable assignments with their new values as they happen.